 d.
 Release of Pollutants in Flood Hazard, Tsunami or Seiche Zones - Less Than Significant Impact.
-According to Federal Emergency Management Agency (FEMA) flood maps (Map Panel 06061C0941H, effective date November 2, 2018 and 06061C0963H) the developable portion of the project site is located in flood zone X, which indicates that the project is not located within a 100-year flood hazard area and outside of the 500-year flood hazard area.
-The westernmost portion of the western parcel is considered to be Regulatory Floodway (Zone AE).
-As proposed, a small portion of the project along the western boundary of the project site would encroach into a portion of Zone AE.
+According to Federal Emergency Management Agency (FEMA) flood maps (Map Panel 06061C0933H, effective date November 2, 2018), the developable portion of the project site is located in flood zone X, which indicates that the project is not located within a 100-year flood hazard area and outside of the 500-year flood hazard area.